 (Driving Instructor in Nottingham)

-Sometimes a labelled condition may actually have benefits to the learning process (dyslexia) whereas others may hinder the development (dyspraxia).
+Sometimes a condition may have potential benefits to the learning process (dyslexia) whereas others may hinder the development (dyspraxia).
 It can be positive to acknowledge and harness any advantages that certain neurological conditions bring to driving, whilst finding creative and interactive solutions or supports to any complications.

 It’s important not to label people and fit them into a box, just because one person is autistic doesn’t mean they’ll learn the same as another person with autism / ASD.
 The teacher doesn’t necessarily need to know the issue (although it can help), they need to be creative, compassionate and patient in finding a learning style which works for their pupil.
-The course and teaching will need to be adjusted to suit the pupils needs, often presented in bite size chunks and an overall patient acceptance that it might take longer to learn.
-Sometimes a 'big picture' approach is suitable (presenting the whole of driving and then filling in the gaps) whilst other times a more systematic and structured approach is relevant.
+The course and teaching will need to be adjusted to suit the pupils needs, often presented in bite size chunks and an overall patient acceptance that it might take significantly longer to achieve the goals.
+Sometimes a 'big picture' approach is suitable (presenting driving as a whole and then filling in the gaps) whilst other times a more systematic and structured approach is relevant.

 It’s important to understand that each individual learns differently.
 Applying the same teaching technique to everyone doesn’t work.
 The teacher needs to be creative in finding a teaching or coaching method that works for the individual pupil (client centred learning).

-I began to take an interest in more varied pupils in 2011.
-I started actively taking on those who had known learning difficulties, were highly unconfident or who had previously struggled with learning to drive and were keen to have another go at it.
+I began to take an interest in more diverse pupils in 2011.
+I started actively taking on individuals who had known learning difficulties, were highly unconfident or who had previously struggled with learning to drive and were keen to try again.
 I found myself learning so much from these pupils as they taught me how they learnt best, challenging me to adapt my own teaching techniques.
 Some of these pupils previously had bad experiences learning to drive, a few having been told by past instructors or family members that they simply “didn’t have what it takes”.

-The problem is not the pupil, it is often the teacher who doesn’t understand the pupil and who’s normal ‘one size fits all’ techniques are failing.
+The problem is often not the pupil, it may be the teacher who doesn’t understand the pupil and who’s standardised ‘one size fits all’ techniques are failing.
 This leads to frustration and ultimately the pupil being abandoned.